 Determine which logs to monitor with SEM

-Before you begin monitoring logs with Security Event Manager, SolarWinds recommends that you decide which logs to monitor.
-You should avoid an everything, all at once approach as it is easy to become overwhelmed when all log data is sent to SEM.
-This section outlines strategies to determine which logs to monitor.
+Before you begin monitoring logs with SEM, SolarWinds recommends that you decide which logs to monitor.
+Avoid an everything, all at once approach, as it is easy to become overwhelmed when all log data is sent to SEM.
+To determine which logs to monitor, do the following.

 Use the following table to identify the logs to collect:

 |If You Need To Track...

 Windows security logs

 Authentication logs on other platforms

 Core operating system logs